codebar/tutorials/html/lesson1/tutorial.md

 Some characters have special meaning in HTML.
 For instance, we use < and > to make HTML tags, and we use " to wrap our attributes.
 But what if we wanted to use those characters in our page?

 One way is to use **HTML entities**.
 These have an ampersand, a name, then a semicolon.
-Here's the HTML entity for a quote character: `&quot`.
+Here's the HTML entity for a quote character: `&quot;`.

 You can also use a numerical format to produce special characters.
 [Here's a list](http://htmlandcssbook.com/extras/html-escape-codes/) of some common entities.